jananim0811/Udamy-clone/README.md

 A frontend clone of the Udemy homepage created using HTML5 and CSS3.
 This project was built to improve my frontend development skills by recreating the layout and design of a popular online learning platform.

 🚀 Features
-Responsive Navigation Bar
+Responsive Navigation Bar,
-Search Bar
+Search Bar,
 Course Categories
 Hero Banner Section
 Recommended Topics